Ike Hilliard

-Isaac Jason Hilliard (born April 5, 1976) is an American football coach and former wide receiver who was most recently the wide receivers coach for the Atlanta Falcons of the National Football League (NFL).
+Isaac Jason Hilliard (born April 5, 1976) is an American football coach and former wide receiver who is currently the Co-offensive coordinator/Wide receivers coach for California.
 He played primarily with the New York Giants.

 Hilliard played college football for the Florida Gators, earning consensus All-American honors in 1996.
 He was a first-round pick (seventh overall) by the New York Giants in the 1997 NFL draft.
 Hilliard also played for the Tampa Bay Buccaneers before retiring in 2008.

 Early life

 Hilliard was born in Patterson, Louisiana in 1976.
 He attended Patterson High School, where he was a star high school football player for the Patterson Lumberjacks.
 During his senior year, he played quarterback, wingback and free safety.
 That year, he rushed for 737 yards and 12 touchdowns, caught 20 passes for 310 yards and two touchdowns, had 45 tackles and intercepted five passes.
 He was rated among the top 10 defensive backs in the Southeast, but his desire was to play wide receiver.